 22 October 2021

-Guest blog by Aidan Flegg – Glasgow University
+Guest blog by Aidan Flegg – Just Fair’s evaluation team, Glasgow University

 2021 has been a year like no other.
 The impact of Covid-19 can still be felt in every sinew of our society as pre-existing inequalities were exacerbated throughout the UK.
 There has been no more a vital time, nor vital an opportunity, to push for the recognition of economic, social, and cultural rights as basic human rights in the UK.
 As our health crises worsened, the right to health grew in pertinence.
 As our schools shut and families struggled to afford food, the right to education and the right to food took central stage.
 Economic, social, and cultural rights ‘are the rights of everyday life’ and Just Fair has been working with partners across the UK to ensure they are respected, protected, and fulfilled.
 From lobbying government, providing evidence to international reports, and engaging with local authorities regarding imbedding the Equality Acts socio-economic duty, Just Fair has promoted economic, social, and cultural rights.
 Further still, in line with their Theory of Change, this work has seen new networks develop and relationships to form between grassroots and established organisations alike, leading to much-needed fresh thinking and conversations on how we rebuild from the pandemic.